arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 There are three main methods to access the Debian shell on your UNO Q, each suited for different scenarios and workflows.

+***For low-level debugging and early boot diagnostics, the board also provides a dedicated [Hardware Debug UART Interface](/tutorials/uno-q/user-manual/#hardware-debug-uart-interface) operating at 1.8V logic levels through the JCTL connector.***

 ![Accessing the board shell](assets/adb_connection.png)

 ### Through USB-C® (ADB)